How are cancers in young adults treated?

 A stem cell transplant is a complex treatment that can cause life-threatening side effects.
 Stem cell transplants often require a lengthy hospital stay and cost a lot.
 It’s important to understand the possible benefits, risks, and costs of this procedure if it’s an option.

-For more information, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more information, see Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).

 The cancer treatment team